lior-abadi/capture-the-ether-solutions/README.md

 # Note About the Walkthrough

+## Complete Walkthrough
+Depending on the level it is solved with a Remix Session, a Hardhat Script or a Deployed Contract.
+For those levels on which scripts or custom contracts are used, the complete walkthroughs are located within the `Hardhat_Scripts` folder.

 ## Usage of Interfaces
 Whenever any other external contracts are called, an interface with the called functions is created as a helper in order to make things easier and avoid having to create an encoded payload with each function selector followed by the usage of `_to.call{value: _val}(payload)`.